amboar/fpos/README.md

 * `fpos visualise`: Displays collated transactions as graphs and tables
 * `fpos window`: Output document transactions between given dates

-Example renderings from `fpos visualise` can be found in the examples directory.

 Use Cases
 =========